cmu-phil/py-tetrad/pytetrad/R/README.md

 ## Instructions for setting up Tetrad searches to run in R (RStudio) via Py-Tetrad

 This is a _tentative project_; if it's not doing the job in a helpful way, we will pursue other options!
 So, please [let us know](https://github.com/cmu-phil/py-tetrad/issues).

-The setup requires several steps, and you have to get several paths set right, but the payoff of going through all the setup will be very nice; it will be easy and reliable to run Tetrad algorithms in R. We are not sure yet whether these instuctions can be followed easily; please [give feedback](https://github.com/cmu-phil/py-tetrad/issues) if not.

-We will assume for purposes of this tutorial you're using a Mac.
-If you're using Windows, you might want to wait until we've figured out how to do this on a Windows machine.
-(Or, figure it out and [tell us how](https://github.com/cmu-phil/py-tetrad/issues)!)

-We will also assume that you are using RStudio.

 The _minimal_ requirements for Java and Python for this particular setup are Java 1.8+ (8+), Python 3.7+.
 Not sure the minimal requirements for RStudio and R. (If you know, please [tell us](https://github.com/cmu-phil/py-tetrad/issues)!)
 In any case, using the latest stable versions of all of these will work.

+We will assume for purposes of this tutorial you're using RStudio on a Mac.
+If you're using Windows, you might want to wait until we've figured out how to do this on a Windows machine.
+(Or, figure it out and [tell us how](https://github.com/cmu-phil/py-tetrad/issues)!)

 We are thinking about some kind of packaging for this to make the install process easier, maybe an R package or a Docker perhaps.

-We are unsure what kind of graph to output to be useful to R users; currently we are outputting a general graph format used by PCALG.
-If you have thoughts for this, please [let us know](https://github.com/cmu-phil/py-tetrad/issues).

-#### (1) You must follow the instructions in the [py-tetrad README](https://github.com/cmu-phil/py-tetrad) to clone the py-tetrad GitHub repository and set it up (Installing JPype, etc.).
-It's best to set the JAVA_HOME variable in the .bash_profile file.
+#### (1) You must follow the following instructions from the py-tetrad README:

-We give these instructions below.

 * If you don't have one, install a Java JDK.
 Any version 1.8+ (i.e., 8+) will do for this.
 For very verbose isntrucitons, see [here](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Java-for-Tetrad).